 The process to enter the teaching profession starts when a person is accepted into a teaching qualification (an initial teacher education program).
 The content of all initial teacher education programs is underpinned by the Australian Professional Standards for Teachers (the Teacher Standards) at the Graduate career stage.
 The Teacher Standards define what a teacher needs to know and be able to do to teach effectively.
-Pre-service teachers must meet each of the Graduate Teacher Standards, demonstrate literacy and numeracy standards and have passed a rigorous teaching performance assessment to be accepted for entry into the teaching profession.
+Pre-service teachers must meet all the Graduate Teacher Standards, demonstrate literacy and numeracy standards, and pass a rigorous teaching performance assessment to be employed in the teaching profession.

-A teacher's professional identity starts to form when they are inducted into the profession.
-Their identity as a member of the teaching profession evolves through time and experience (Rojas et al. 2021).
+A teacher's identity as a member of the teaching profession can start to form as a pre-service teacher; this is then embedded during induction and can evolve through time and experience (Rojas et al. 2021).
 Research suggests that a well-developed professional identity can lead to confidence, autonomy, commitment to teaching, improved teaching effectiveness and student outcomes (Flores 2020; Suarez & McGrath 2022; Yagan et al. 2022.)
 Membership of a profession brings with it status, standing, responsibility, and accountability.
-A teacher's transition from a pre-service teacher to a member of the teaching profession starts at their induction.

-Sharing expertise with new entrants to the teaching profession is an important role for teachers.
-There are many aspects of being a member of the teaching profession that are not covered through a workplace induction or by engaging in the registration process.
+Early career teachers often enter the profession with the same roles, functions, and responsibilities as experienced teachers.
+For this reason, sharing expertise with new entrants to the teaching profession is an important role for experienced teachers.
+Many aspects of being a member of the teaching profession are not covered through a workplace induction or by engaging in the registration process.
 Expert teachers may cover these aspects as they guide new entrants by modelling professional conduct, including demonstrating exemplary ethical behaviour with students, colleagues, and the community; speaking positively about the teaching profession; and publicly affirming the decisions of new entrants to join the profession.

-Quality induction enables a Graduate teacher to undertake the transition from becoming a teacher to being a teacher.
+Quality induction enables a graduate teacher to transition from becoming a teacher to being a teacher.

 An induction provides the foundation for an early career teacher to:

-- build their skills and knowledge to become an effective practitioner - improve their capacity to engage with and teach learners with a diverse range of needs, such as students with disability, students from culturally and linguistically diverse backgrounds and students experiencing disadvantage due to factors including learning difficulty and socioeconomic circumstances - understand their responsibilities and accountabilities as a member of the teaching profession.
+- build their skills and knowledge to become an effective practitioner - improve their capacity to engage with and teach learners with a diverse range of needs, including students with disability, students from culturally and linguistically diverse backgrounds and students experiencing disadvantage due to factors including learning difficulty and socioeconomic circumstances - understand their responsibilities and accountabilities as a member of the teaching profession.

 Teacher registration is a requirement for all Australian teachers.
 Most teachers who start teaching have met the requirements for provisional registration.
-This means they have met the Graduate Teacher Standards and have demonstrated their suitability to be a teacher.
+This means they have met the requirements of an accredited program including demonstrating the Graduate Teacher Standards and been assessed for suitability to be a teacher.